Kimono: (色紋付)

+(黒留袖)

-lit. 'black short-sleeve' (黒留袖, Kurotomesode) are formal women's kimono, featuring a black background and a design along the hem.
+lit. 'black short-sleeve' (黒留袖, Kurotomesode) are formal women's kimonos, featuring a black background and a design along the hem.
 They are the most formal women's kimono, and are worn to formal events such as weddings and wedding parties.
 The design is only present along the hem; the further up the body this design reaches, the younger the wearer is considered to be, though for a very young woman an irotomesode may be chosen instead, kurotomesode being considered somewhat more mature.
 The design is either symmetrically placed on the fuki and okumi portions of the kimono, or asymmetrically placed along the entirety of the hem, with the design being larger and higher-placed at the left side than the right.
 Vintage kimono are more likely to have the former pattern placement than the latter, though this is not a hard rule.